domeger/Splunk/README.md

 enabled.
 The different structured data formats described below are automatically imported to the Code42 index using cron scripts and file monitors.

-The Code42 App does contain some pre-built dashboards, but you are able to write your own queries using Splunk's *Search & Reporting* app.
+The Code42 App does contain some pre-built dashboards, but you can also write your own queries using Splunk's *Search & Reporting* app.
 You can see example queries in the [EXAMPLES.md][examples] file.